Types of Therapeutic Radiation

 How much will it cost?

-Answers to such questions can give you the information needed to make an informed
+Answers to these questions will help you make an informed choice about your treatment.